Autumn in the Butler Pantry

 A collection of wine stems tucked here and there.

 Silver.
 Gold.
-Copper.
-Or brass.
+Copper, or brass.
 And then repeat it so that it ties the various shelves and elements together.

-Real and Faux
+Real Pumpkins and Faux

 I used a real and faux pumpkins throughout the open shelves for that touch of autumn…